 Finding Help for Drug and Alcohol Addiction

 With exclusive residential and outpatient facilities in Southern California, Michael’s House offers a haven for recovering addicts and their loved ones.
-We provide separate rehab centers for men and women to help our patients focus fully on their recovery.
+We provide separate programs for men and women to help our patients focus fully on their recovery.
 If you or your spouse suffers from the effects of addiction, call our toll-free helpline 24 hours a day.
 Our admissions coordinators are ready to answer your questions and help you find treatment.

 1 Gadoua, Susan Pease.
 “So You’re Married to An Addict: Is Divorce Inevitable?”
 Psychology Today.
 11 Sept.
 2011.